Hope Ambassadors Commitment

-Thank you again for being willing to be a shining light of hope in your community.
-What we agree on, what we declare, and what we dwell on matters.
-Together, we can help the hurting see they are not alone there are those who care and want to help.
-We can expose the myths people in turmoil tend to believe and, in the end, make a significant difference in stopping and reducing suicides in our communities.
-Our Hope Ambassadors are the heart of our movement each using their own creativity and contacts to create a Campaign of Hope that is powerful for their sector of a community.
-Among the many duties below are our starting recomendations.
+Thank you again for being a shining light of hope in your community.
+What we share, what we declare, and what we dwell on matters.
+Together, we can help the hurting see they are not alone and there are people who care and want to help.
+We can dissolve the myths and perception people in turmoil tend to believe and, in the end, make a significant difference in stopping and reducing suicides in our communities.
+Our Hope Ambassadors are the heart of our movement.
+Each ambassador uses their own creativity, contacts, and skills to spread a message of hope that is powerful and reaches their community.
+Below are our recommendations to get you started!

 Sign and Banner Placement